babeheim/evanthsoc-new/_posts/2014-02-20-evolution-violence.md

 # Ask the Editors

-The editors of this column (Adam Howell Boyette and Siobán Mattison) would like to take this opportunity to announce a forthcoming periodic “Ask the Editors” series, in which we respond to questions posed by the membership.
+The editors of this column (Adam Howell Boyette and Siobhán Mattison) would like to take this opportunity to announce a forthcoming periodic “Ask the Editors” series, in which we respond to questions posed by the membership.
 Questions might pertain to careers in evolutionary anthropology, teaching evolutionary anthropology, specific subjects that you believe would benefit from expert opinions, or any other relevant area of